Energy Efficiency Thermometer with Magnet

 We can custom brand this thermometer for your organisation provided you order at least 500 units.
 Please fill out a custom order request if interested.

 Here are some of the organisations which have had this thermometer custom branded for their own programs or promotions:

 - Government including NSW State Government, Frankston City Council

 - Community organisations and campaigns including Uniting Communities, Energy+ Illawarra, BEST Employment, and others

 We can also arrange for a custom cardboard thermometer holder to be printed with additional advice and branding, such as that used by the NSW State Government in their 'Black Balloons' save power campaign (pictured below).

-Please contact us if you have a question or special custom-branding request.
+Please fill out a custom order request if you have a question or special custom-branding request.